-Our In-School Scouting served over 1,500 girls from underserved areas in our community, and, thanks to numerous grants we were also able to expand STEM programming in East St. Louis schools.
-Over $150,000 in Financial Assistance was also provided so that all girls, regardless of their financial circumstances, could benefit from Girl Scouting.
+Our In-School Scouting served over 1,800 girls from underserved areas in our community, and, thanks to numerous grants we continue to expand STEM programming in East St. Louis schools.
+Over $100,000 in Financial Assistance was also provided so that all girls, regardless of their financial circumstances, could benefit from Girl Scouting.

-We attribute our successes and accomplishments to the almost 4,500 dedicated volunteers who give so willingly of their time and talent and our generous donors who provide much needed resources.
-On behalf of our girls and our Board of Directors we thank you and look forward to our continued partnership.
+We laud the efforts of our 4,500 dedicated volunteers who give so willingly of their time and talent and our generous donors who provide much needed resources.
+On behalf of our girls, GSSI staff and our Board of Directors we thank you and look forward to our continued partnership.